Dr Dominic Johnson, BA (Warw) MA PhD (Lon) FHEA

 - Helena Walsh, 'Irish Femininity and the Live Body: Between Rebellion and Conformity, Negation and Reproduction' (2013), co-supervised with Caoimhe McAvinchey

-With Maria M. Delgado and Maggie B. Gale, I am an Editor of Contemporary Theatre Review, a peer-reviewed quarterly journal of theatre and performance studies.
-I currently serve on the Board of Directors of the Live Art Development Agency (LADA; a National Portfolio Organisation of Arts Council England), and I chair its Publishing Advisory Committee.
-With LADA, I co-edit ‘Intellect Live’, a series of books on artists working at the thresholds of performance, which has so far published monographs on the work of Ron Athey and Raimund Hoghe (the series is co-published by LADA and Intellect Books).
+I currently serve on the Board of Directors of the Live Art Development Agency (LADA: a National Portfolio Organisation of Arts Council England).
+With LADA, I co-edit ‘Intellect Live’, a series of books on artists working at the thresholds of performance, which has so far published monographs on the work of Raimund Hoghe, Raimund Hoghe, Lois Weaver, and Adrian Howells (the series is co-published by LADA and Intellect Books).

-I have curated several large-scale public events, including: a series of artists’ residencies and a symposium on performance and politics in the 1970s at Whitechapel Gallery (with Nicholas Ridout, in collaboration with Acme Studios, Live Art development Agency, and Matts Gallery, 2015); an 18-month festival of performance art at QMUL (with Lois Weaver, 2010), and a retrospective of the films of Jack Smith at the Institute of Contemporary Arts (with Matt Williams and LUX, ICA, 2011).
-I am regularly an invited speaker at international institutions, and recently these have included: Tate Modern, ICA, V&A Museum, and Whitechapel Gallery (London); Arnolfini (Bristol), Tate Liverpool, and Nottingham Contemporary; and internationally at the National Portrait Gallery (Washington DC) and Hebbel am Ufer (Berlin).
+I have curated several large-scale public events, including: a one-day symposium called Unlimited Action: Limits of Performance at Whitechapel Gallery, with Ulay, Anne Bean, and Nigel Rolfe; a series of artists’ residencies and a symposium on performance and politics in the 1970s, also at Whitechapel Gallery (with Nicholas Ridout, in collaboration with Acme Studios, Live Art development Agency, and Matts Gallery, 2015); an 18-month festival of performance art at QMUL (with Lois Weaver, 2010), and a retrospective of and symposium on the films of Jack Smith at the Institute of Contemporary Arts (with Matt Williams and LUX, ICA, 2011).